ssm/ssm-munin/.github/ISSUE_TEMPLATE/bug_report.md

 class { 'munin::node': }
 ```

-1. Watch X happen

-**Context**

-Please provide any relevant information about your setup.
-This is
-important in case the issue is not reproducible except for under
-certain conditions.

-* Version of project.
-* Version of dependencies.
-* Version of operating system.

-**Failure Logs**
+**Failure logs**

-Please include any relevant log snippets or files here.
+If you can, please include any relevant log snippets or files here.

-* Use verbose outputs to capture any debug information.

 ```
 Paste logs into a code block.